ionic-team/vscode-ionic/roadmap.md

 ## Docs

 - (docs) Record video of previewing in editor
-- (docs) Video of splashscreen and icon assets
+- (docs) Video of splash screen and icon assets

 # Large Feature Requests

 - (feat) Debugger for iOS (add breakpoints, inspection etc)
 - (feat) Build to ipa/apk/aab option - select options for keystore/password etc
-- (feat) Use npm audit to list vulnerable packages
 - (feat) info.plist editing
 - (feat) Tool to capture plugins, cap community and paid plugins, evaluate (rank on archived, stars etc) and capture in json.
 Then use as part of an option to install known good plugins
 - (feat) Twitter to RSS feed - pull news into plugin ??